Closed reduction of a fractured boneFracture reduction - closed

 About the Procedure

-An open reduction is painful.
+The procedure is often painful.
 You will receive medicine to block the pain during the procedure.
 You might receive:

 - A local anesthetic or nerve block to numb the area (usually given as a shot)